Chiangism: Anti-imperialism and Chinese nationalism

 Chiang Kai-shek, the head of the Kuomintang, warned the Soviet Union and other foreign countries about interfering in Chinese affairs.
 He was personally angry at the way China was treated by foreigners, mainly by the Soviet Union, the United Kingdom, and the United States.
 Chiang's New Life Movement campaigned for the end of Soviet, Western, American, and other foreign influences in China.
 Chen Lifu, a CC Clique member of the KMT, said, "Communism originated from Soviet imperialism, which has encroached on our country."
 It was also noted that "the white bear of the North Pole is known for its viciousness and cruelty."

 Chiang was also staunchly against imperialism and colonialism, as he opposed FDR's offer of China's seizure of Indochina and argued that China had no intent to replace Western imperialism with its own.
-He also viewed foreign powers, including the USA, the USSR, and the Empire of Japan as imperialist powers that wanted to exploit China.
+He also viewed foreign powers, including the US, the USSR, and the Empire of Japan as imperialist powers that wanted to exploit China.

 Chiang promoted strong Chinese nationalism throughout the territories controlled by the ROC as well as the Tridemist ideal of a unified "Dang Guo" (Party-state), to solidify its rule and ideological supremacy.
 Mandarin Chinese became the sole official language, and standard education curriculums emphasized Chinese history with Confucianism culture.

 As an opponent of Japanese imperialism, Chiang was a supporter of the Korean independence movement.
 Under the Nationalist government, the Provisional Government of the Republic of Korea received political asylum and support, and the secret militant branch Blue Shirts Society (BSS) supported left-wing nationalist Kim Won-bong and Kim-led Korean National Revolutionary Party.

 To promote the cultural legitimacy of his regime in contrast to the PRC led by the Communists, which was engaging in the Great Proletarian Cultural Revolution, Chiang launched the Chinese Cultural Renaissance in Taiwan to promote Chinese culture and traditional values.

-Land reform
+Land reform and Georgism

 Chiang, a committed Tridemist, supported attempts at land reform in-lieu of Georgist principles.
 In a 1924 interview with the New York American, reprinted in Land and Freedom, Chiang states: We have neither capitalists nor great land owners.
 We have no problems that bother great industrial nations.
 We have only a land problem but no great landlords.
 We mean to adopt as a policy the rule that the government shall either tax or buy all lands according to values fixed by their owners.
 When the landlord has fixed the value and the Government has recorded it, the value of land the government does not buy increases.
 The increased value shall go to the government.